ProFormA/proformaxml/Whitepaper.md

     In case encoding and natural-lang should happen to contradict each other, encoding is given precedence.

-    Its value should be formatted as ISO 639-1 for language codes and ISO 3166-1 alpha-2 for country codes, e. g. "de-DE".
+    Its value must comply with the ISO 639-1 standard for language codes (e.g. `de`) and ISO 3166-1 alpha-2 for country codes (e.g. `de-CH`).

-The relative path to the plaintext file within the ZIP archive is specified in the element content (i. e. the element's text node).
+The relative path to the plaintext file within the ZIP archive is specified in the element content (i.e. the element's text node).

+Ideally, we would choose between the embedded-txt-file or the attached-txt-file element to use for a text file submitted by the student.
+However, since embedded-txt-file requires the file content to be encoded in UTF-8, or another known encoding so that the file can be re-encoded to UTF-8, it is not possible to use embedded-txt-file for files whose encoding is unknown, in which case we *have* to use the attached-txt-file element, without the encoding attribute, and leave the guesswork about the encoding up to the middleware or grader.

 ###### Code-Beispiel
 ```xml